manuel-di-iorio/parallelcode/README.md

 - `errorLogger` = Called when an error is occured for logging purposes (by default, console.error is used)

 - `tickIntervalTime` = Time in ms between every tick (defaults to 100)

+- `onThreadStart` = Job function to execute once inside the thread when it just spawned

 ---